KMS1105/VidProcessing/README.md

 ## 📌 Notes

-* 최초 실행 시 모델 다운로드 및 변환으로 인해 시간이 소요될 수 있습니다.
+* On first run, model download and conversion may take some time.
-* CUDA 환경에서는 PyTorch 재설치가 자동으로 제안될 수 있습니다.
+* In CUDA environments, PyTorch reinstallation may be suggested automatically.
-* FFmpeg는 자동으로 다운로드 및 설정됩니다.
+* FFmpeg will be downloaded and configured automatically.